Last Updated on

 Please remember to cultivate gratitude in your life whenever you can.
 You never know how far the impacts of a little gratitude can reach!

 What do you think of these gratitude benefits?
 Have you experienced any yourself?
-Do you have any other suggestions about important gratitude research articles to share?
+Do you have any other suggestions for important gratitude research articles to share?
 Let us know in the comments!

 - Algoe, S. B., Fredrickson, B. L., & Gable, S. L. (2013).
 The social functions of the emotion of gratitude via expression.
 Emotion, 13, 605-609. doi:10.1037/a0032701